skissane/pdos/pdld/readme.txt

 decorated @@ in the symbol table names, but remove them from the .idata import names.
 Or to put it more simply - it all works using magic.

+Clarification:

+I have used the word "library" above to refer to a traditional .lib file (.a on Unix), and DLL to refer to ".dll" (.so on Unix), but in actual fact, both of those things are in fact "libraries", the former being more technically a "import library" and the DLL being a "dynamic link library".

+The PE/COFF specification has the concept of an "archive", and import libraries are included in this.
+The first member of an archive/import library is called the "first linker member" and can be considered to be an "archive symbol table".